tasmota/docs/docs/Scripting-Language.md

 %for var from to inc
 %next
 ```
 but this method is preferred:
 script subroutines may be called sub=name of subroutine, like normal subroutines
 `%=#sub`
 in this subroutine a web line may be sent by wcs (see below) thus allowing dynamic HTML pages

+script subfiles may be called like normal subroutines but in a file
+`%=#(subfile.tas)`

 =#sub(x) in any position of webline calls subroutine. this allows inserting content

 insa(array) in any position insert all elements from an array comma separated

-%/file calls a file from the file system and send its content to browser. in this file any cmds may apply.
+%/file calls a file from the file system and send its content to browser. in this file any html code may apply.

 A web user interface may be generated containing any of the following elements: